 Hands down the most unique accommodation choice in Langkawi is Tubotel, whose catchphrase is, “Don’t be square!”
 Located just north of the entrance to Pantai Cenang at the end of Jetty Pelancongan Cenang, this colourful curiosity has a prime waterfront location offering rooms at guesthouse prices.The colourful ambiance of your private drainage pipe awaits.The rooms are cocoon-like...
 Read our full review of Tubotel Langkawi.

 This monster motel gleaming in peach with unmistakable red rooftops operates on both sides of the road.
-A new building opened in 2008 sits right on the main road and opens up onto the beach, while the cheapest rooms are housed across the road in newly re-modelled buildings.
-The rooms are all of same standard, the difference is that there's either one double bed and a single bed or two double...
+A newer building sits right on the main road and opens up onto the beach, while the cheapest rooms are housed across the road in newly re-modelled buildings.
+The rooms are all of same standard, the difference is that there's either one double bed and a single bed or two double beds in each...
 Read our full review of AB Motel.

 The Amzar Motel is located right on Jalan Pantai Cenang and has a wide variety of room options.
 In the newer building the simply furnished but clean and neat rooms have TV, air-con, hot showers and some include a mini-fridge.
 The seaside is just a short walk across the street.
 The more basic fan rooms and chalets all have TV and attached bath.
 While the Amzar certainly won't be featured in Decor...
 Read our full review of Amzar Motel.

 Finding a Pantai Cenang beachfront hotel at affordable prices becomes more challenging as Langkawi’s popularity grows, but one hotel that has managed to survive the times without a massive rate hike is Langkapura Inn.
 With rooms starting at 140 ringgit and having Pantai Cenang as its front yard, this is a flashpacker winner.
-Plenty of space at the quiet end of Pantai Cenang.
-Some of the...
+Some of the rooms in the original hotel are a bit on the smallish...
 Read our full review of Langkapuri Inn.